How to save for a house down payment

 5. Take stock of your resources

 Some people may choose to tap their retirement balances for down payment money through a 401(k) loan or early withdrawal.
 This isn't a decision to consider lightly, as it can hinder your ability to save enough for retirement.
-Selling investments means you're missing out on potential compounding returns.
+Selling investments may impact potential returns.

 As for early withdrawals, the IRS may allow you to take out $10,000 of tax-advantaged dollars from a individual retirement account (IRA) penalty-free if you are using that money for a first-time home purchase.
 Any amount exceeding that may incur additional taxes and penalties.